Forgotten migrants: Africans risking lives in war-hit Yemen

 It is described by the International Organization for Migration (IOM) as one of the world's busiest and riskiest migration corridors.

-Why do they risk this dangerous route?
+Why do people risk this dangerous route?

 Economic desperation is the primary driver.
 Decades of conflict, poverty and climate shocks have left many in the Horn of Africa with few opportunities.